We’ve Come a Long Way Since the Last Spike

 Technology Improves Safety

 Our railways are also safer than ever before thanks to their investments in advanced technologies.
 Centralized rail traffic control and state-of-the-art communications systems ensure that trains are running over clear track.
 Wayside infrared detectors positioned across Canada’s rail network scan axles for overheated wheel bearings and identify dragging equipment that could derail trains.
 Special inspection cars use electronic sensing devices to ensure that rails and roadbeds are safe.
 Locomotive voice and video recorders will soon provide railways with another tool to proactively manage safety and prevent accidents.
-In total, Canada’s railways have invested more than $24 billion since 1999 to ensure the safety and efficiency of their network – and that’s led to significantly lower accident rates.
+In total, Canada’s railways have invested more than $20 billion over the past 10 years to ensure the safety and efficiency of their network – and that’s led to significantly lower accident rates.

 Investing in a Cleaner Tomorrow

 Canada’s railways are also investing in locomotives that consume less fuel and emit fewer greenhouse gas (GHG) emissions.
-Since 1990, Canadian freight and passenger railways have reduced their GHG emissions intensity by more than 40 percent, despite increased rail traffic.
+Since 2005, Canada’s freight railways have reduced their GHG emissions intensity – the rail sector’s carbon footprint relative to its traffic – by 25.1 per cent.
 Newer technologies such as locomotive low-idle features designed to save fuel, automatic stop/start systems, and rail lubrication have also contributed to a more a sustainable, and innovative, rail system.
 Canada’s railways will continue to innovate and implement new technologies as they become available, so that they can remain a productive and sustainable player in the Canadian economy.